ryapric/loggit/README.md

 However, if you care a bit more about the details or want more control:

-* You can control the output name & location of the log file using `setLogFile(logfile, folder)`. `loggit` will not write to disk unless a condition is raised, so you should specify this change early, if desired.
+* You can control the output name & location of the log file using `setLogFile(logfile, folder)`. `loggit` *will not* write to disk unless a condition is raised, but you should specify this change early, if desired.
 You can see the current log file path at package attachment, or by calling `getLogFile()`.
 * You can control the format of the timestamp in the logs; it defaults to ISO format `"%Y-%m-%d %H:%M:%S"`, but you may set it yourself using